Advances in Rehabilitation

 The homogeneity of the included studies was determined and their effect sizes are given in Table 4.

 TAs indicated by Table 4, the effect size of the study by Herrera et al.34 appears to contribute to an asymmetric distribution in the funnel plot.
 To further investigate this issue, we performed a sensitivity analysis.
-A comparison of funnel plots before and after the sensitivity analysis is shown in Supplementary Figure 1.
 As seen in the plot on the left, the asymmetry in the diagram is derived from the effect size of one study.

 After removing outlier effect sizes, the analysis was repeated, and the funnel plot appeared symmetrical, indicating homogeneity.
 The Q-value for the six studies was 6.68 (p = 0.247), suggesting no significant heterogeneity.
 Additionally, the I-squared value of 35% indicates low to moderate heterogeneity according to the Higgins criterion19.